gustavovargas511/crm_tw_php_js_mysql/README.md

-This is a BLOG built in HTML, Tailwindcss, MariaDB (MySQL), Php and Javascript.
+This is a CRM/BLOG built in HTML, CSS, MariaDB (MySQL), Php and Javascript.

 Feel free to use it as an example, or template.